OGOM People

 ORCID: https://orcid.org/0000-0002-1557-9460

-Dr Kaja Franck is a lecturer in English Literature and Creative Writing at the University of Hertfordshire.
+Dr Kaja Franck was a member of OGOM until 2024 when she stepped away to focus on her own projects.
+She first worked on the project as a PhD student and continued to contribute as a Visiting Lecturer and ECR.
+She is a Lecturer in English Literature and Creative Writing at the University of Hertfordshire.
 She is working on her first monograph, The Ecogothic Werewolf in Literature: Wolves, Woods and Wilderness, based on her PhD research supervised by Dr Sam George and funded through a bursary from the Open Graves, Open Minds project.
 During her time as an OGOM member, she has helped organise multiple conferences, including the Company of Wolves (2015), the Urban Weird (2018), and Ill Met by Moonlight (2022).

 Chapters from her research on YA werewolves and Stephenie Meyer’s Twilight have appeared in the OGOM publications In the Company of Wolves (University of Manchester Press, 2020) and The Legacy of John William Polidori (University of Manchester Press, 2024).
 Other publications include a chapter in Dracula in Werewolves, Wolves and the Gothic (University of Wales Press, 2017), ‘Contemporary Werewolves’, co-authored with Sam George, in Twenty-First-Century Gothic (2019), a chapter on wilderness in The Palgrave Handbook of Contemporary Gothic (Edinburgh University Press, 2020), and a forthcoming chapter on eco-Gothic trolls.